shapiromatron/hawc/docs/source/reference.rst

 Statistical methods used
 ========================

-All statistical methods are documented int eh source code, which is publicly available. `<https://github.com/shapiromatron/hawc>`_.
+All statistical methods are documented in the source code, which is publicly available. `<https://github.com/shapiromatron/hawc>`_.
 If you're interested in locating a particular method and have troubles navigating the source code, please contact us and we can help.

 Bioassay:
 ---------